rihartma/rihartma.github.io/_posts/2025-08-14-fidelity-in-quantum-kernels.md

 So, we have $$\operatorname{Var}(\hat{p}_0) = a^2 \operatorname{Var}(\hat{s}_0) + b^2 \operatorname{Var}(\hat{s}_1) + 2ab \operatorname{Cov}(\hat{s}_0, \hat{s}_1) = \frac{1}{N} \bigl( a^2 s_0 (1-s_0) + b^2 s_1 (1-s_1) -2 a b s_0 s_1 \bigr).$$

 Well, it seems that we increased (with realistic values of variables) the variance, hence we shouldn't use the model where the bias reduction is overshadowed by the increased in variance.
 Aaa, bias-variance tradeoff...

-Could we tune somehow the parameters to allow some bias but minize mean-squared-error?
+I plan to extend this a little bit later in some other post.